Yamaha FG800 · โ˜… 4.5 Best Budget Check price on Amazon →

 The FG800 wins on bass tightness and projection thanks to the scalloped bracing.
 The Fender wins on a slimmer neck profile that smaller hands prefer for chord shapes.
 If you have larger hands or want louder unplugged volume, get the Yamaha.
 If your hands are smaller and you mostly play seated at home, the CD-60S is the friendlier first guitar.

 On daily 30 to 45 minute practice sessions, you will notice the bass loosen and the midrange warm at roughly the 8 to 12 week mark.
 The change is real but subtle, do not expect a budget Yamaha to start sounding like a Martin.
-The biggest tonal win is a $20 bone saddle replacement at the 6 month mark.
+The biggest tonal win is the price bone saddle replacement at the 6 month mark.

 On the three new units I have tracked across this review and a friend's purchase, none needed truss rod adjustment, action lowering, or fret leveling.
 That QC consistency is the strongest case for the FG800 against the CD-60S, where setup quality is variable enough that some buyers report a buzz at the 2nd or 3rd fret on arrival.

-If your budget can stretch to roughly $330 to $360, the FG830 swaps the laminated nato back and sides for laminated rosewood, which adds shimmer to the highs and a fuller midrange.
+If your budget can stretch to for the price the FG830 swaps the laminated nato back and sides for laminated rosewood, which adds shimmer to the highs and a fuller midrange.
 For a first guitar, the FG800 is sufficient.
 For a guitar you will keep as your main acoustic for years, the FG830 is the smarter buy.

 Marcus Kim